 This lake is a subject of several local legends, including a legend about monstrous watersnake.
 In reality, only algae and one species of salt-tolerant plants survive in this salty water.

 Lake deposits have recorded the climate history of the last 190 000 years – research of this valuable scientific asset continues.

 Man-made stone tools next to this lake are at least 100,000 years old – people back then most likely were hunting here.
 Much later local Tswana and Sotho people collected the salt from this lake.
 They did it for many centuries, at least since 1200 AD.

-Initiative was taken over by Europeans and in 1912 – 1956 a company "SA Alkali Ltd." pumped the brine from the floor of crater as a raw material for obtaining salt and soda.
+Initiative was taken over by Europeans and in 1912 – 1956 a company "SA Alkali Ltd." pumped the brine from the floor of the crater as a raw material for obtaining salt and soda.

 Meanwhile a scientific discussion was ongoing between those who considered that this is volcanic crater (Wagner, 1922) and those who believed that this is impact crater (Rohleder, 1933).
-Only the data from boreholes in 1989 – 1990 proved impact origin of Tswaing crater.
+Only the data from boreholes in 1989 – 1990 proved the impact origin of Tswaing crater.
 In these times a dam was built in the lake for drilling equipment.

-Today Tswaing crater is beloved tourist destination.
+Today Tswaing crater is a beloved tourist destination.
 In 1996 here opened a museum – the third museum next to impact crater after Meteor Crater Visitor Centre next to Barringer crater in Arizona, United States and Kaali crater museum in Estonia.
 The first geopark in Africa has been established here as well.

 Tswaing crater is included in the following list:

 If you see this after your page is loaded completely, leafletJS files are missing.